Patidar reservation agitation: April

 After the Jat reservation agitation, the government of Haryana accepted the demand of the Jat community for reservations, prompting another round of agitation.
 The seven-member committee headed by Nitin Patel failed to reach a compromise, and Vitthal Radadiya, a BJP MP, held a second round of negotiation.
 A new organisation, Patidar Sangh, was also formed, based in Surat and consisting of people from the diamond industry.
 They announced grants of ₹ 3 lakh to the kin of each of the 12 Patidars who died in the agitation.
 They also organised a symbolic fast in support of the release of Patidar leaders from jail.
 PAAS and SPG presented their demands.
 Hardik Patel and other Patidar leaders continue to face legal charges and are in jail.
 Patidars started "Jail Bharo Andolan" (Fill The Jails Agitation) for their release on 17 April 2016.
 Permission to hold the protest was refused, and the district administration issued prohibitory orders under section 144, but the protestors defied the order.
 The agitation turned violent as protestors clashed with police in Mehsana.
 Around 25 protestors, five policemen and two officials were injured in the clashes.
 Curfew was imposed in Mehsana.
 Mobile internet service was suspended in Ahmedabad, Mehsana, Surat and Rajkot.
-Four companies of the Rapid Action Force were deployed in the affected cities, and ten companies of the CRPF (Central Reserve Police Force) were requested from the central government.
+Four companies of the RAF were deployed in the affected cities, and ten companies of the CRPF were requested from the central government.
 There were some arrests.
 There were also clashes in the Varachha area of Surat.
 Some Patidar groups called for a statewide Bandh (strike).
 One Patidar leader committed suicide in Surat.

 The Government of Gujarat announced a 10% reservation for Economically Backward Classes (EBC) (Note: The EBC are people whose income is below ₹ 6 Lakh per year.) among the upper castes in educational institutions and jobs.
-(But see below.)

 May–August

 On 15 July 2016, Hardik Patel was granted bail on condition that he stay out of the state for six months and out of Mehsana for nine months.
 On 29 July, the Government of Gujarat announced that they will withdraw 391 of 438 cases filed against Patidar community members.
-The state Chief Minister Anandiben Patel resigned, citing her age, but the media speculated that the handling of agitation was one of her reasons.
+The Chief Minister Anandiben Patel resigned, citing her age, but the media speculated that the handling of agitation was one of her reasons.
 On 4 August, the Gujarat High Court quashed the 10% EBC reservation, citing it as unconstitutional and in violation of guidelines of the Supreme Court.
 The government challenged the order in the Supreme Court on 9 August.
 Other leaders of PAAS accused Hardik Patel of spending the community's money on furthering his personal interests.